 Music is an integral part of life at The Gap State School, involving students, staff and parents.
 The aim of the music program is to develop the creativity which is present in varying degrees in all children.
 Music programs focus on students making music and developing the ability to think and express themselves in sound.

 Learning is activity based and through a variety of such activities the children are taught the basic skills of music - beat, rhythm, pitch, singing, movement, listening, musical literacy, creating and playing.
 Great emphasis is placed on the "enjoyment" aspect.

 Students from Year 1 are invited to join our school choirs.
-We currently have five choirs: Senior (students in Years 5 & 6); Junior (students in Years 3 & 4); Sopraninos (usually convenes in Term 2, with membership open to all Year 1 and 2 students) and extension choirs e.g. Boys’ Choir and (auditioned) Girls’ Choir.
+We currently have five choirs: Senior Choir (for students in Years 5 & 6); Junior Choir (for students in Years 3 & 4); Sopraninos (usually convenes in Term 2, with membership open to all Year 1 and Year 2 students) and extension choirs e.g. Boys’ Choir and our auditioned Girls’ Choir.

 Percussion: (all percussion students play a variety of tuned and untuned instruments)

-All of our school choirs and instrumental ensembles participate in either competitive and non-competitive events during the year.
+Competitions - All of our school choirs and instrumental ensembles participate in both, competitive and non-competitive events during the year.